It’s summertime, and that means mosquito season is in full swing. For some people, a bite from a mosquito is nothing more than an itchy annoyance.

 Mosquitoes are attracted to fresh tattoos because of the increased levels of carbon dioxide that the body emits.
 Carbon dioxide is what attracts mosquitoes to humans, and since tattoos are a wound, they emit more carbon dioxide than the surrounding skin.

-Additionally, mosquitoes are ALSO ATTRACTED to lactic acid and sweat, both of which are present in higher concentrations on skin that has just been tattooed.
+Furthermore, mosquitoes are also attracted to lactic acid and sweat, both of which are present in higher concentrations on skin that has just been tattooed.
 So if you’re looking to avoid getting bit by mosquitoes, try to avoid getting tattoos in areas that are likely to attract them—like near your neck or face.

 Can You Cauterize A Mosquito Bite?